Limitations Principle

 — Taylor Ellwood, The Process of Magic

 The Limitations Principle connects with other techniques such as Acting, Altered State of Consciousness, and Banishing.
 These methods all serve to refine, control, or release energies, reinforcing the importance of restraint and balance in creating effective magical outcomes.
-Understanding this principle enhances you's ability to work responsibly across various magical disciplines.
+Understanding this principle enhances your ability to work responsibly across various magical disciplines.